tukkek/notablepython/README.md

 '''
 ```

 These 3 methods are useful for any type of diplay that uses fixed-width fonts.
 They are also available with [bytes and bytearrays](https://docs.python.org/3/library/stdtypes.html#bytes-and-bytearray-operations).
+If you need to further wrap the text, Python offers [an entire module](https://docs.python.org/3/library/textwrap.html) to help with that.

 ## Dictionary comprehension